A degree in Political Science prepares students for jobs in rewarding career areas

 • Canadian politics

-You begin with foundational courses, and then you can specialize in areas of interest through upper-level courses.
+You'll begin with foundational courses, and in upper-level courses you'll specialize in your areas of interest.

-The program also allows you to take courses in other disciplines, making it easy to combine Political Studies with related fields for a joint major or minor.
+The program also allows you to take courses in other disciplines, making it easy to combine Political Studies with related programs for a joint major or minor.

 Courses and Concentrations